audrey-b/pkgtemplate/README.md

 1)  Go to the pkgtemplate [GitHub repository](https://github.com/poissonconsulting/pkgtemplate) and choose ‘Use this template’.
-2)  Clone the new repository and replace ‘pkgtemplate’ whereever it occurs with the new name of the package (including in this README.Rmd file).
+2)  Clone the new repository and replace ‘pkgtemplate’ with the name of the new package in `DESCRIPTION`, `NEWS.md`, `tests/testthat.R` and this `README.Rmd` file.
 3)  `devtools::check()` the package and fix any Errors, Warnings or Notes.
 4)  Knit the README.Rmd file and `pkgdown::build_site()`.